CollarNetworks/protocol-core/devdocs/2024-oct-internal-review-3.md

 - [x] #note cei can be better in settle

 ###  Escrow
-- [ ] #low min take amount to prevent dusting / composability issues
+- [ ] #med min take amount to prevent dusting / composability issues
 - [x] #low switchEscrow should ensure not expired because is using 0 fromLoans
 - [x] #note naming: lateFee view should be `owedTo` because is used for total owed mainly
 - [x] #note naming: gracePeriod should be maxGracePeriod